-and Minister of Foreign Affairs Ahmet Kurtcebe Alptemoçin, Minister of Culture Namık Kemal Zeybek, Presidential Spokesperson Ambassador Kaya Toperi and Turkish Ambassador to Moscow Volkan Vural put in an appearance in the Turkish delegation during the official talks.558
+President Turgut Özal flew to Kyiv after completing the official part of his visit to the USSR1. Özal was welcomed by the President of the Supreme Soviet of the Ukrainian Republic, Leonid Makarovych Kravchuk, at the airport and a meeting was held between the two.
+Kravchuk said he believed this visit would contribute to the deepening of relations between Ukraine and Turkey.
+Then, official talks started and Minister of Foreign Affairs Ahmet Kurtcebe Alptemoçin, Minister of Culture Namık Kemal Zeybek, Presidential Spokesperson Ambassador Kaya Toperi and Turkish Ambassador to Moscow Volkan Vural put in an appearance in the Turkish delegation during the official talks2.

 This visit of Özal's was the second visit of a President of the Turkish Republic in the 70-year history of Soviet-Turkish relations.
-Cevdet Sunay had made the previous visit to the USSR in 1969 (Qasımlı, 2012, p.
+Cevdet Sunay had made the previous visit to the USSR in 1969 (Qasımlı, M. 2012, p.
 429).